stemmlerjs/the-software-essentialist/README.md

 ### 2. Get feedback on your work

-- **First, get the assignment hashtag**: Each assignment has a hashtag to uniquely identify it (ie: #palindromeChecker).
-You can find this in the readme for each assignment.
+- **First, get the assignment hashtag**: Each assignment has a hashtag to identify it (ie: #palindromeChecker) uniquely.
+You can find this in the readme for each assignment and exercise.
 Grab this.
-- **Then, get your start/end commits**: Your commits to GitHub and then navigate to the 'Commits' page.
-Find the commits that mark the start and end of the assignment you want to review.
+- **Create  PR**: Create a PR containing your commits for an assignment or exercise.
 - **Finally, submit for feedback**: Post to [#course-chat](https://discord.com/channels/997940575590416435/1074124524632674335) for feedback from myself, the alumni, and the other community members.

 Here's an example: